Olivier-Kango/search_analytics/README.md

 >  This app tracks real-time user search input to generate analytics and trends on what people are searching for — it's not about search results, but the search behavior itself.

-**This Realtime Search Box** Logs every keystroke instantly, Cleans up and summarizes input to avoid duplicates (e.g., "dev" → "developer"), Cleans up and summarizes input to avoid duplicates (e.g., "dev" → "developer"), Bonus: RSpec testing support.
+**This Realtime Search Box** Logs every keystroke instantly, Cleans up and summarizes input to avoid duplicates (e.g., "dev" → "developer"), Bonus: RSpec testing support.

 ## 🛠 Built With <a id="built-with"></a>